codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 ### Example CI pipeline with image enrichment step

-Below is an example of a CI pipeline using the GitOps-based Jira integration.
+Below is an example of a CI pipeline using the _Jira and registry integrations for GitOps_.

 The [`codefresh-report-image` step](https://codefresh.io/steps/step/codefresh-report-image){:target="\_blank"}, the last step in the pipeline, reports Jira and registry information to Codefresh.
 The values of the Git variables are populated from those you defined in the respective GitOps integrations.